bertie-wheen/dsa-2023-4/labs/lab4/core/unsorted_array_map/README.md

 right key, it removes that pair from the array list.
 If it reaches the end of the list without finding such a pair, it raises a `KeyError`.

+Okay, good luck!
+This penultimate exericise is easier than the final one, but is good for getting to grips with what the operations are and what they're supposed to do, ahead of improving the relatively simple/naive implementations of this exercise in the next.

 ---

 Next: